 US battery developer Lyten wants to acquire Northvolt

-The insolvent Swedish battery cell manufacturer Northvolt seems to have found a savior.
-The US company Lyten wants to take over all remaining sites in Europe, including the factory under construction in northern Germany.
-Initial reactions from local politicians have been positive.
+The insolvent Swedish battery cell manufacturer Northvolt appears to have found a potential buyer.
+US-based Lyten wants to take over all remaining European sites – including the factory under construction in northern Germany.
+Initial reactions from local politicians have been broadly positive.

 Image: Northvolt